angrybacon/doomsday-wiki/markdown/articles/2023/03/12/4seasons.md

 **Game 1** my opponent leads on :card[Delver of Secrets].
 I have :card[LP], Petal, Ritual, Thoughtseize, Doomsday, :card[Underground Sea].
-I go for the T1 Doomsday, but my opponent has Delver, :card[BS], :card[ Lightning Bolt], Wasteland in hand.
+I go for the T1 Doomsday, but my opponent has Delver, :card[Bs], :card[ Lightning Bolt], Wasteland in hand.
 I take the Brainstorm and go for a pile that plays around anything but a counter.
 My opponent flips a Daze to its delver trigger.